 Engineering controls should be implemented within the laboratory to minimize exposure to hazardous chemicals.
 Engineering controls may include the following: general laboratory ventilation, chemical fume hoods, point-source ventilation, filtered enclosures, product substitution, secondary containment, and other physical systems used to minimize exposure.

-It is the responsibility of the department and FMP to inform EHS when a laboratory is selected to be renovated or redesigned.
-EHS will meet with the Laboratory Supervisor or PI of the laboratory to understand the nature of the work being conducted, including which hazards may be present, and to recommend appropriate engineering controls for the new laboratory.
+It is the responsibility of the department and Campus Planning and Operations (CPO) to inform EHS when a laboratory is selected to be renovated or redesigned.
+EHS will meet with the PI/RCD/Instructor/Lecturer of the laboratory to understand the nature of the work being conducted, including which hazards may be present, and to recommend appropriate engineering controls for the new laboratory.
 PIs are encouraged to contact EHS at any time to request an evaluation or meeting to discuss engineering controls in their laboratory.

-If ventilation engineering controls are not supporting safe operations in the laboratory, the laboratory worker must cease all work with volatile and aerosol producing substances immediately, secure all chemicals and contact FMP for repair.
-On the Charles River Campus, FMP’s Emergency Control Desk can be contacted 24 hours per day at 617-353-2105.
-On Boston University Medical Campus, the Control Center is available 24 hours per day at 617-638-4144
+If ventilation engineering controls are not supporting safe operations in the laboratory, the laboratory worker must cease all work with volatile and aerosol producing substances immediately, secure all chemicals and contact CPO for repair.
+Please note: Any modifications to existing ventilation engineering controls must be installed by CPO or a licensed HVAC contractor following approval by EHS.
+On the CRC, CPO’s Emergency Control Desk can be contacted 24 hours per day at 617-353-2105.
+On BUMC, the Control Center is available 24 hours per day at 617-638-4144.